-19. Will I be subject to backup withholding?
+27. Will I be subject to backup withholding?

-Each M&I shareholder who is a U.S. person should have provided M&I's transfer agent, Continental Stock Transfer & Trust Company (Continental), with a correct Taxpayer Identification Number (TIN) and should have indicated, if applicable, that such person is not subject to backup withholding.
+Each M&I shareholder who is a U.S. person surrendering share certificate(s) representing M&I Shares to Computershare is required to provide Computershare with a correct Taxpayer Identification Number (TIN) or Form W-9, which is included with the Letter of Transmittal, and to indicate, if applicable, that such person is not subject to backup withholding.
 If such person is an individual, the TIN is his or her social security number.
-If Continental has not been provided with the correct TIN, such person may be subject to a \$50 penalty imposed by the IRS.
-In addition, failure to provide such information may subject such person to 28% federal income tax withholding on any cash payment received pursuant to the Merger.
-Exempt shareholders are not subject to these backup withholding and reporting requirements.
-If you have not provided Continental with a TIN, please contact Computershare for further instructions on completing a Form W-9 to avoid erroneous backup withholding.
+If Computershare is not provided with the correct TIN, such person may be subject to a \$50 penalty imposed by the IRS.
+In addition, failure to provide the information on the form may subject such person to 28% federal income tax withholding on any cash payment received pursuant to the Merger.
+Exempt shareholders are not subject to these backup withholding and reporting requirements and should write "Exempt" on the face of the Form W-9.
+However, such shareholders should also provide a TIN to avoid erroneous backup withholding.
 To determine if you are a U.S. person, please review the instructions in the Form W-9 or visit the IRS's website at www.irs.gov.